Indian, Chinese soldiers pull back from key border area

 There are three key friction points between the countries, at Depsang, Pangong and Gogra-Hotsprings.
 Some disengagement of troops occurred last year from the Pangong Tso sector.

 The two countries have stationed tens of thousands of soldiers backed by artillery, tanks and fighter jets along the de facto border, called the Line of Actual Control.
-Last year, 20 Indian troops were killed in a clash with Chinese soldiers involving clubs, stones and fists along the disputed border.
+In June 2020, 20 Indian troops were killed in a clash with Chinese soldiers involving clubs, stones and fists along the disputed border.
 China said it lost four soldiers.

 The Line of Actual Control separates Chinese and Indian-held territories from Ladakh in the west to India’s eastern state of Arunachal Pradesh, which China claims in its entirety.
 India and China fought a war over the border in 1962.